This Mediterranean Orzo Salad is the ultimate side dish. Just toss cooked orzo with feta, veggies and fresh herbs and serve!

 Instructions

-- Bring vegetable broth to a boil in a medium sized sauce pan.
+- Bring vegetable broth and water to a boil in a medium sized sauce pan.
 Pour orzo into the boiling water and stir.
-Reduce to a simmer.
+Reduce to a simmer and cover pot.

 - Allow the orzo to cool completely.
 Prep the veggies while the orzo cools.
 Chop cucumber, cut tomatoes into quarters, cut olives in half and crumble the feta.